aiven/devportal/docs/products/redis/concepts/ssl-connectivity.rst

 Allow plain-text connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An alternative is disable database SSL allowing allow plain-text connections.
-To allow plain-text connections, you can change this setting with **Overview** > **Advanced configuration**, or using the :doc:`Aiven Command Line interface<../../../tools/cli>`.
+To allow plain-text connections, you can change this setting on **Overview** in the **Advanced configuration** section, or using the :doc:`Aiven Command Line interface<../../../tools/cli>`.

 ..
 Warning::
     Allowing plain-text connections can have some implications regarding the security of your Redis service.
-If SSL is turned off, anyone who can eavesdrop on the traffic will be able to potentially connect and access your Aiven for Redis service.
+If SSL is turned off, anyone who can eavesdrop on the traffic can potentially have access to your credentials; therefore, your Aiven for Redis service.

-To disable SSL on an existing Redis instance use the following Aiven CLI command (with link to avn update command)
+To disable SSL on an existing Redis instance use the following Aiven CLI command substituting the ``<my-redis>`` with your Redis the name service chosen by you when the service was created.

 .. code-block:: console

-    avn service update myredis -c "redis_ssl=false"
+    avn service update <my-redis> -c "redis_ssl=false"

 After executing the command, the ``Service URI`` will change and point at the new location, it will also start with the ``redis://`` (removing the extra s) prefix denoting that it's a direct Redis connection which does not use SSL.